korepwx/railgun/hw/black_box/desc/en.md

 *   zero input (one or more numbers are 0).
 *   negative input (one or more numbers are negative).

-Please handin your test cases in given text box.
+Please hand in your test cases in given text box.
 The test cases should be represented in CSV, and should contain CSV header <code>a,b,c</code>, for example:

 ```csv
 a,b,c